hardin47/website/Math154/Notes/05-permutation.md

 ##### Motivation: {-}

 * Great video of how/why computational statistical methods can be extremely useful.
-And it's about beer and mosquitos!
+And it's about beer and mosquitoes!
 John Rauser from Pintrest gives the keynote address at Strata + Hadoop World Conference October 16, 2014.
 David Smith, Revolution Analytics blog, October 17, 2014. http://blog.revolutionanalytics.com/2014/10/statistics-doesnt-have-to-be-that-hard.html
 * A more complicated scenario with the same tools being applied.
 Here the point is to understand gerrymandering.  https://www.youtube.com/watch?v=gRCZR_BbjTo&t=125s